What is Religious Abuse?

 By seeking compensation and justice against the perpetrator, you aren't only helping rebuild your own life; your courageous act against abuse can prevent future harm to yourself and others.

-If you or a loved one has experienced abuse in a religious setting, contact an understanding and dedicated attorney at (209) 283-2205 to review your case.
+If you or a loved one has experienced abuse in a religious setting, contact File Abuse Lawsuit today at (209) 283-2205 to review your case.
 The initial consultation will help our attorneys determine your needs and goals.
-Contact us today!
+Contact us today.